 Once Sub fertile couple fails 2-3 IUI cycles, they are generally taken up for IVF as the next step after reviewing all the other possibilities and after an informed discussion with them.
-Does IVF gives more positive results after failed IUI?
-Definitely the answer will be yes.
-When comparing the results of IUI with IVF, IVF has a much higher success rate as compared to IUI that is 50-60% in former as compared to 7-15% in latter.
-It’s true the IVF will costly compared to IUI, but it’s worth every rupee as it offers far higher success rate.
+Does IVF give more positive results after failed IUI?
+Definitely, the answer will be yes.
+When comparing the results of IUI with IVF, IVF has a much higher success rate as compared to IUI that is 50-60% in the former as compared to 7-15% in the latter.
+It’s true the IVF will be costly compared to IUI, but it’s worth every rupee as it offers a far higher success rate.

 It is a process where washed sperms are directly placed in to uterus which helps the fertilization and chance of conception by the availability of highly concentrated, motile, morphologically normal sperms close to the egg at the time of ovulation.

 • A patient with Unexplained infertility

 • In case of mild endometriosis

 • A hostile cervical condition